aCatWithSchizophrenia/SRCNotifications/ReadMe.md

 #  __**SRC notifier**__

 Small discord bot that sends messages if new Destiny 2 runs are submitted to be verified.
 Might add more features.
+Only works with a single server for multiple servers use [Multi-Server](https://github.com/aCatWithSchizophrenia/SRCNotifications-Multiserver)

 # Requirements